 - Check your credit score: This should only take a few minutes to do through an online provider, usually free of charge.
 You’ll just need some identification such as your passport and driver’s license.
 Once you know your credit score, you’ll have a better understanding of which loans and interest rates might be available to you.

-- Assess your budget: Use a car loan calculator to get an estimate of the total cost of the loan and what your car loan repayments could be.
+- Assess your budget: Use a car loan calculator to get an estimate of the total cost of the loan and what your weekly, fortnightly or monthly car loan repayments could be.
 This could put you in a better position to make an informed decision.

-- Search and compare car loans: RateCity allows you to easily compare a wide range of car loan options so you can find one that best suits your individual needs.
+- Search and compare car loans: RateCity allows you to easily compare a wide range of car loan options, including low interest rate car loans, so you can find one that best suits your individual needs.

 - Check the eligibility criteria: Once you have compiled a shortlist of potential car loans, check to see whether you meet all of the eligibility requirements.
 Keep in mind that these can differ from loan to loan.
-Consider reaching out to the lender if you are unsure about anything.
+Consider reaching out to the lender, or check the FAQs on their website, if you are unsure about anything.

 - Prepare your application: If you're already comparing car loans on RateCity, you can click directly through to the lenders website where you can apply online for your chosen car loan.
 It might be a good idea to have all of your required documentation ready before you get started.